 It's important to also clear up a myth about stress coping.
 You will find countless tips for activities to do to cope with stress, like yoga, meditation, etc. These activities are called stress or anxiety coping tools, and are only strategies to help people cope in the face of stress.
 These coping mechanisms assist the brain learns to adapt in times of stress.

 Stress coping tools need to be used long term to have a long term effect.
 Doing yoga when you're stressed is good for the body and for the breathing, and seems to benefit those with anxiety.
 But the long term benefits of activities like yoga is that you can get over stress faster and build your stress coping muscle.
 So it's not necessarily important what you do.
 What matters is that the activity you do is psychologically and physically healthy, and it helps you recover from anxiety faster.

 Tip 4: Healthy Distractions Are Helpful

 When you have anxiety, do you ever feel that you want to be alone, and that you want to try to get over anxiety with your own thoughts?

-These aren't going to stop your anxiety, but they're not supposed to.
-All they're supposed to do is limit the amount of time that you can focus on your anxiety so that your mind can control it and eventually stop it, strengthening your stress control muscle.
+These aren't going to stop your anxiety, but they may limit the amount of time you can focus on your anxiety, allowing the mind to gain some control and strengthening the stress control muscle.

 Tip 5: Make Stresses Fun